HHJPZhao/Happy-Flip-Chess/README.md

 This game is designed to be played from a single HTML file.
 To play, simply download the game's `.html` file and open it in any modern web browser.

-*(You can add a link here once you publish this version of the game!)*

 ---